 The dominant counter-relative should form a minor chord.
-It explains the change in the forth degree by a semitone above $\hat{7}\#$.
-The diminished chord $\hat{7},\hat{2},\hat{4}$, is generally considered a `dominant seventh chord with omissed root'~\cite{Koellheuteur}.
-In minor mode, there is a change in $\hat{7}$ by an ascending semitone to make possible the existence of an unique semitone separating $\hat{7}$ and $\hat{1}$, and making the dominant possible (that should be major and goes to the tonic).
-In this way, the dominant is always major, for both major and minor scale and, because of that, even in a minor tone, the relative dominant remains a third below and in the counter-relative, a third above.
+It explains the change in the forth degree by a semitone above $\hat{4}\#$.
+The diminished chord $\hat{7},\hat{2},\hat{4}$, is generally considered a `dominant seventh chord with the root omitted'~\cite{Koellheuteur}.
+In the minor mode, there is a change in $\hat{7}$ by an ascending semitone to achieve a separation between $\hat{7}$ and $\hat{1}$ of a semitone.
+This is important for the dominant function (which should lean to the tonic).
+In this way, the dominant is always major, for both major and minor scales and, therefore, in a minor scale the relative dominant remains a third below, and the counter-relative remains a third above.